 When a robot commits a foul, the head referee shall call out the infraction committed, the jersey color of the robot, and the jersey number of the robot.
-Each robot will be labeled with a jersey number before the game.
 The penalty for the infraction will be applied immediately by an assistant referee.
 The assistant referees should perform the actual movement of the robots for the penalty so that the head referee can continue focusing on the game.
 The operator of the GameController will send the appropriate signal to the robots indicating the infraction committed.